 Additional Leave Information: The maximum amount of annual leave that you may carry over into the following year is 30 days.
 There is no limit to the amount of sick leave that you may accrue.
 For detailed leave accrual information, visit the New Employee Pay and Benefits Page

-Being a CBP Officer at CBP sets you up for long-term career success and rapid promotion potential.
-CBP Officer is a career ladder position with a grade level progression of GS-5, GS-7, GS-9, GS-11, and GS-12.
-CBP Officers are eligible for a non-competitive promotion to the next higher grade level (without re-applying) once you successfully complete one year in each grade level, with supervisor approval.
+Being an agent at CBP sets you up for long-term career success and rapid promotion potential.
+Border Patrol Agent is a career ladder position with a grade level progression of GL-5, GL-7, GL-9, GS-11, and GS-12.
+Border Patrol Agents are eligible for a non-competitive promotion to the next higher grade level (without re-applying) once you successfully complete one year in each grade level, with supervisor approval.

 At the GS-13 level and beyond, you compete for positions and are promoted based on merit.
 Each movement on the career ladder brings a significant pay boost.

 Staff health is of the utmost importance to CBP.
-CBP Officers are eligible to choose from a variety of premium federal health insurance programs.
+Agents are eligible to choose from a variety of premium federal health insurance programs.
 Programs available include:

 - Federal Employees Health Benefits (FEHB) Program